 To be continued

-In the next post, I’ll go over decision power between functional areas.
-Now that we know our core areas, we want to make sure they have this power!
+In the next post, I’ll go over decision power between bounded contexts.
+Now that we know our core bounded contexts, we want to make sure they have this power!

 This was the 10th post in a series about how to use Event Storming to kick start architecture on good tracks.